 - Make your field final.
 This is the preferred solution.

 Warning.NONFINAL_FIELDSif your class has to be mutable.
-This is not recommended.
+For example:

-Note: Unfortunately, EqualsVerifier cannnot detect if your fields are truly immutable, which is what’s actually needed here.
+Note: Unfortunately, EqualsVerifier cannot detect if your fields are truly immutable, which is what’s actually needed here.
 It can only see if fields are final, or if the class has an

 Read more about this subject in the manual’s page on immutability.